nus-fboa2016-si/socketio-devtool/README.md

 5. Navigate to a page using Socket.io and open the Chrome Developer Window, then switch to the `Socket.io` tab
 6. If `io` is detected as a global variable on the page, and sockets have been created, it should show up on under `Managers` tab

+This is a really really early version of the dev-tool.
+A lot of things are still broken.

 ##Application flow:
 `Manifest.json` declares to Chrome what the application is about.